Performs set operations on subsearches.

 - Syntax: <string>

 - Description: Specifies a subsearch.
-For more information about subsearch syntax, see "About subsearches" in the Search manual.
+For more information about subsearch syntax, see "How subsearches work" in the User manual.

 Performs two subsearches and then executes the specified set operation on the two sets of search results:

 - The result of a union operation are events that result from either subsearch.

 - The result of a diff operation are the events that result from either subsearch that are not common to both.

 - The result of an intersect operation are the events that are common for both subsearches.

 Important: The set command works on less than 10,000 results.

 Example 1: Return values of "URL" that contain the string "404" or "303" but not both.